-(1) Where a bill is drawn in a set, each part of Rules as to sets.
-71. the set being numbered, and containing a reference to the other parts, the whole of the parts constitute one bill.
+74. (1) Where a bill is drawn in a set, each part of the set being numbered, and containing a reference to the other parts, the whole of the parts constitute one bill.

 (2) Where the holder of a set indorses two or more parts to different persons, he is liable on every such part, and every indorser subsequent to him is liable on the part he has himself indorsed, as if the said parts were separate bills.